 1 tablespoon soy sauce

-Kosher salt and freshly-cracked black pepper
+fine sea salt and freshly-cracked black pepper

-To Prep The Steak: Toss the steak, soy sauce, and a generous pinch each of salt and pepper together in a large bowl until combined.
-Let marinate for 5 minutes (or up to 30 minutes).
+Marinate the steak.
+Combine the steak, soy sauce, and a generous pinch and black pepper in a large bowl, and toss to combine.
+Let the steak marinate for 5 minutes (or up to 30 minutes).

-Reduce the sauté pan heat to medium-high.
-Add the remaining 1 tablespoon oil and the onion, and toss to combine.
+Stir-fry the veggies.
+Reduce heat to medium-high.
+Add the remaining 1 tablespoon oil and the onion.
 Sauté for 3 minutes, stirring occasionally.
-Then stir in the mushrooms, bell pepper, carrot and garlic cloves, and season with a few pinches of salt and pepper.
-Continue sautéing for 4-5 more minutes, stirring occasionally, until the veggies reach your desired level of softness.
+Then add in the mushrooms, bell pepper, carrot and garlic cloves and sauté for 4-5 more minutes, stirring occasionally, until the veggies reach your desired level of softness.
 (I like mine to still be a touch crispy.)
 Stir in the spinach, and cook for 2 more minutes, using tongs to toss the veggie mixture frequently, until the spinach has wilted.

-Serve warm, garnished with lots of toasted sesame seeds and green onions.
+Serve warm.
+Garnished with lots of toasted sesame seeds and green onions.